kyri0/Cyclistic-Bike-Sharing/README.md

 In this case study, I used real data from a Bike Sharing Service from Chicago, though the name Cyclistic is fictional.
 I evaluated how different types of users engage with the service, determining trends and theorizing what was causing them.
 I was then able to develop an action plan based on those findings.

 The easiest way to visualize this project is by downloading the Cyclistic.html and opening it on your browser.
+For a nice Viz, you can check a summary on [Tableau](https://public.tableau.com/app/profile/lucas3082/viz/CyclisticBikeSharing_16628952942550/CyclisticStory).

 If by any chance you want to run this code, you might have to adjust file paths, and/or put your data in a different directory.